geraldarthur/critic/README.md

 Long before I even read Infinite Jest, I had this crazy dream that I'd study physics and write movies.
 My very first script was an inadvertent rip-off of Annie Hall; I hadn't even seen the movie, but I was a neurotic kid in middle and high school.

-I began to rate movies religiously, pouring over Netflix's library to see what I could plug in and what it would return as movies it thought I'd like.

-Well
+I began to rate movies religiously on Netflix to find my next new favorite.

+After a while I realized there were only so many movies in their library that I could watch.
+Rather than letting all that data go to waste, I'm going to make an app (or attempt to).

+**ROADMAP:**
+* Template out a page
+* Get some stats on my ratings
+* Form validation and...oh god what am I getting into?!